-To install Perforce Server and the SDP, perform the steps laid out below:
+To install Perforce Helix Server program and the SDP, perform the steps laid out below:

-- Set up a user account, file system, and configuration scripts. - Run the configuration script. - Start the server and configure the required file structure for the SDP. - 1.
+- Set up a user account, file system, and configuration scripts. - Run the configuration script. - Start the p4d instance and configure the required file structure for the SDP. - 1.
 If it doesn't already exist, create a group called perforce: